ParaskP7/sample-code-movies/README.md

 gradlew connectedDebugAndroidTest
 ```

+In order to run successfully the instrumentation tests and avoid flakiness, you need to turn off system animations on the
+device used for testing.
+To do so, on your device, under 'Settings -> Developer options', disable the following 3 settings
+within the 'DRAWING' section:
+- Window animation scale
+- Transition animation scale
+- Animator duration scale

-Or if you want to be more specific, run the below command to run the instrumentation tests or your choice (for app module):
+Now, if you want to be more specific, run the below command to run the instrumentation tests or your choice (for app module):
 ```
 gradlew app:connectedDebugAndroidTest
 ```